10 of the Best Australian Island Holidays to Book This Year

 - Explore the island on foot via the Wadjemup Bidi, a series of trails that pass by the coast and amazing hidden lakes

 But this isn’t all there is to do on Rottnest.
 This is one of the most popular Australian islands to visit because there are enough activities and sites to keep you busy for days.
 Just make sure you visit on a weekday if you want to avoid the crowds, and try not to visit the island in the depth of winter as it gets too cold to swim.

 Nearest airport: Perth

-Best time to visit: October and November are ideal times to visit Rottnest Island however summer is also lovely, but decidedly more popular.
+Best time to visit: October and November are ideal times to visit Rottnest Island, however summer is also lovely, but decidedly more popular.

 Hamilton Island is part of the Whitsundays Islands, 512 km south of Cairns in Queensland.
-It’s the largest island in the group, which is why it can offer more activities to suit a wide range of travellers.
+It’s the largest island in the group, which is why it can offer more activities to suit a wide range of travelers.
 Whether you’re on your own, with family, or with friends, there’s something for everyone on this island, including spas, shops, incredible beaches, and activities.

 Here’s what to do on Hamilton Island: